KMontero606/Amazon_Vine_Analysis/README.md

 ## Summary:
 Considering there were no Vine reviewers who left a 5-star review, a negative bias occurred.
 Only non-Vine reviewers left 5-star reviews at 37%.
 With this in mind, there does not seem to be positivity bias for reviews in the Vine program for the digital video game category.
 Also, there were ~1600 total reviews which is 63% who may have unfavorable reviews.

-One additional analysis that can be done with the given dataset would be
+One additional analysis that can be done with the given dataset would be NLP analysis analysing the context of the reviews itself to ascertain the positive and negative reviews.
+There may be positive bias reviews within eventhough the rating system conflicts with the written reviews.